 Research staff employed on the projects are either supported by the Orthopaedic Institute or are working within Departments of the Hospital or the School of Postgraduate Medicine, Keele University.
 Many programmes are interdisciplinary and involve staff from one or more departments.

 The research work results in new and improved methods of treatment as well as additions to medical knowledge.
 The Report provides a comprehensive account of orthopaedic research carried out over the past year at The Robert Jones and Agnes Hunt Orthopaedic Hospital NHS Foundation Trust (www.rjah.nhs.uk).

 A summary of the Accounts of the Orthopaedic Institute has been provided at the end of the Report.
 A full set of Finance Accounts is available upon request, please contact firstname.lastname@example.org

-This report gives a flavour of the originality and rigor of the research being carried out by the clinicians and scientists at the Robert Jones & Agnes Hunt Orthopaedic Hospital NHS Foundation Trust.
+This report gives a flavour of the innovation and precision of the research being carried out by the clinicians and scientists at the Robert Jones & Agnes Hunt Orthopaedic Hospital NHS Foundation Trust.

-The Orthopaedic Institute does not commission new research, but provides the support sought by researchers to get projects started and through to proof of concept phase.
+The Orthopaedic Institute provides the support sought by researchers to get projects started and through to proof of concept phase.
 We also play an important role in providing the technology to keep our researchers at the cutting edge